nandnor93/torch_tensorboard_hooks/README.md

 ## Overview

-The utility class `TensorBoardHook` helps add a forward hook to an nn.Module instance so that the intermediate tensors during the forward path.
+The utility class `TensorBoardHook` helps add a forward hook to an `nn.Module` instance so that the intermediate tensors during the forward path can be fetched and exported to TensorBoard.
 The `nn.Module.register_forward_hook()` method allows us to add a "hook" that receives the in-situ inputs and outputs of the module.
-`TensorBoardHook` registers itself as a hook to an `nn.Module` with proper names and arguments.
+`TensorBoardHook` registers itself as a hook to an `nn.Module` with proper names and arguments and removes itself when it completes the exporting process (i.e., only the first batch after `register_forward()` calling is treated).

 ## Installation